Why study computer science at the University of Minnesota?

 Conduct cutting-edge research with outstanding faculty

-Research is at the heart of the Computer Science & Engineering department.
+Research is at the heart of the Department of Computer Science & Engineering.
 We have advanced the field of computing through pioneering research in recommender systems and collaborative filtering, graph partitioning, spatial computing, micro-robotics systems, and more.
 We have faculty and students conducting research in almost every area of computing, with our main research areas being:

 - Architectures, Compiler Optimization, and Embedded Systems